 MG: What about the critical reception of your work at that time?

 CA: Some critics were very perceptive and enjoyed the work such as Eugen Goossen, Lucy Lippard and a number of others.
 I once run into Clement Greenberg very late at night in an artists’ bar where he was just alone and had quite a lot to drink.
 There he sat: a giant of art in solitude and despair.
 I came to him and said: “Mr. Greenberg, I’m Carl Andre.”
 He said: “I know who you are.
-By the way please call me Clam, everybody calls me Clem”.
+By the way please call me Clem, everybody calls me Clem”.
 So then we had a couple of drinks – he liked very much to give tips to artists – he said: “I just got one thing I’d like to tell you.
 Stick to copper.”
 To which I responded: “That was what my mother said”.
 My mother collected copper bottom pans.
 Clem didn’t like that.

 MG: Did you get a lot of angry reviews?